-We have access to a number of Tier 2 clusters which are among the TOP500 list of the world's most powerful computer systems.
+We have access to a number of Tier 2 clusters which are larger than typical institutional clusters, and are particularly useful for larger workloads.
 If you are running multi-node parallel jobs you may benefit from access to these, please contact us to see if your job is appropriate and to organise access.

 Who can access these clusters?¶

-QMUL Academics may apply to use a cluster free of charge if:
+QMUL Academics may apply to use a Tier 2 cluster free of charge if:

 - they are performing predominantly EPSRC-funded research

-- jobs are an appropriate size for the Tier 2 service (the QMUL Apocrita service is sufficient for many users) e.g. parallel jobs running over multiple nodes
+- jobs are an appropriate size for the Tier 2 service (the QMUL Apocrita service is sufficient for many users); these will usually be parallel jobs running over multiple nodes

 - jobs are well-tested and known to run successfully

-- the scope and size of the work is stated in advance as part of an application to use the cluster (or by using the initial 50,000 CPUhour allocation to determine specific resource requirements)
+- the scope and size of the work is stated in advance as part of an application to use the cluster (or by using the initial resource allocation to determine specific resource requirements)

 - the work fits the designated application areas for the cluster

-- you notify us if you don't think you will be able to use the CPUhour allocation within the agreed time frame (so that the unused hours can be allocated to other users)
+- they notify us if they don't think they will be able to use the resource allocation within the allocation period (so that the unused hours can be allocated to other users)

-Typically, new projects will be granted 50,000 CPUhours for benchmarking and job sizing.
-After this, to obtain resource allocation for your project, you will need to provide a short description of your project, along with job sizes and a commitment to use the resources within the agreed time-frame.
+Typically, new projects will be granted an initial allocation for benchmarking and job sizing.
+After this, to obtain resource allocation for your project, you will need to provide a detailed description of your project, along with job sizes and a commitment to use the resources within the agreed time-frame.

 QMUL receive an allocation to use within a given accounting period on each cluster, which is divided among the various projects according to their requirements.
 At the end of each accounting period the balances are reset.